 Instead of retention in the blood, there is severe protein loss in urine during CKD & kidney failure.
 Why is it advised to reduce protein consumption then?
 Sounds counter-productive right?

-In normal health, Urea is constantly removed by our kidneys to keep our bodies spick and span.
-In CKD, unwell kidneys are unable to remove Urea as effectively as they otherwise should.
+In normal health, Urea is constantly removed by our kidneys to keep our bodies spic-n-span.
+But in CKD, unwell kidneys are unable to remove Urea as effectively as they otherwise should.
 This in-turn reflects as high blood urea levels in our blood reports, especially in advanced stages of Chronic Kidney Disease.

-If you have a high protein diet, it would again unnecessarily burden your “unwell” kidneys with more waste to remove, and a greater workload.
-So remember to stick to a low-protein diet when following a Kidney-friendly Diet Plan.
+All this undesirably burdens your “unwell” kidneys with more waste to remove.
+This means a greater workload & damage for a minuscule benefit.
+So remember to stick to a low-protein diet when following a Renal Diet Plan.

 Scroll along to learn more about a hassle-free implementation of the Kidney-friendly Diet plan in your daily lives.